 Around the 10th Century AD, a group of Jewish scribes called Masorites, created a system of dots and dashes, called nikkudot or vowel pointings and added these to the hebrew text.
 These vowel pointings served to supply the vowel sounds to the text in order to codify the pronunciation.
 The Masorites also included notes in the margins of the text.

-Prior to the discovery of the Dead Sea Scrolls, the oldest Hebrew manuscript known to exist is the Masoretic text called the Aleppo Codex which was written in 826 A.D.
+Prior to the discovery of the Dead Sea Scrolls, the oldest Hebrew manuscript known to exist is the Masoretic text called the Aleppo Codex which was written about 920 A.D.
 This text is considered the most authoritative Hebrew manuscript and all future editions are based on this text.

 Another important Masoretic text is the Leningrad Codex, written in 1008 AD.
 Both the Aleppo Codex and the Leningrad Codex are called Ben-Asher texts, as they both come from the Ben-Asher tradition of the Masorites.
 Both of these texts are virtually identical, the only difference being paragraph locations and vowel pointings, but the actual texts themselves are identical.
 As an example, 0n the left is the Aleppo Codex.
 On the right is the leningrad Codex.
 Psalm 113:1 is highlighted in both manuscripts and as you can see, they are identical.
 In 1947, portions of the Aleppo Codex were burned in a fire, so the Leningrad Codex is used as the authoritative text for those missing portions.